By Ernst Lamothe Jr.

 1. Watch the symptoms

 Although depression symptoms may vary in intensity or frequency, there are a few warning signs of which people should be aware.
 A person may feel sadness, tearfulness, emptiness or hopelessness.
 There are times with angry outbursts, irritability or frustration, even over small matters.
 When depression hits, there is a loss of interest or pleasure in most or all normal activities, sleep disturbances, including insomnia or sleeping too much and reduced appetite and weight loss or increased cravings for food and weight gain.
 There can be feelings of worthlessness or guilt, fixating on past failures or self-blame.
+If you experience these symptoms, it may be time to seek help and visit a psychology centre.

 “You have to watch if you’re feeling large bouts of hopelessness, having a difficult time sleeping for long periods of time and you stop enjoying the activities that used to give you so much joy,” said Jowly.